Best practice

 - Use "null" alt attributes (

-) to hide decorative or redundant images from assistive technology. - The
+alt="") to hide decorative or redundant images from assistive technology. - The

-attribute also hide the image role, though it’s not as widely supported asalt
+role=presentationattribute also hide the image role, though it’s not as widely supported asalt. - Implement decorative images as CSS backgrounds if possible.

 - Do not leave out the